Pimelea leptospermoides: Distribution and habitat

-This pimelea grows on stony hillsides and in the understory of shrubby woodland, in serpentine soils from near Marlborough to near Rockhampton in north Queensland.
-Subspecies bowmanni is found west Canoona and subsp. leptospermoides between Canoona and Marlborough.
+This pimelea grows on stony hillsides and in the understory of shrubby woodland in serpentine soils, from near Marlborough to near Rockhampton in north Queensland.
+Eucalyptus fibrosa subsp. fibrosa and Corymbia xanthope are indicators of serpentine soils, and commonly co-occur with Pimelea leptospermoides, which actively accumulates large amounts of nickel.
+Subspecies bowmanni is found west of Canoona, and subsp. leptospermoides occurs between Canoona and Marlborough.

 Conservation status

-Pimelea leptospermoides is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "near threatened" under the Queensland Government Nature Conservation Act 1992.
+Pimelea leptospermoides is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "near threatened" under the Queensland Government Nature Conservation Act 1992..
+Pimelea leptospermoides subsp. bowmanni is listed as "critically endangered under the Queensland Nature Conservation Act 1992, and Pimelea leptospermoides subsp. leptospermoides is listed as "vulnerable" under the same act.

+This species has the potential to become at risk of localized extinction due the species restricted distribution.
+Threats to this species include vegetation clearing, altered fire regimes, mining, and inappropriate timber harvesting.
+Broadscale vegetation clearing on serpentine soil occurs mainly through mining and agricultural pasture improvement..